Lumi-supercomputer/Getting_Started_with_AI_workshop/bonus_material/GPT_neo_IMDB_accelerate_launch/README.md

   - Sets the [torchrun environment variables](https://pytorch.org/docs/stable/elastic/run.html#environment-variables) somewhere in the torch code base...
   - [Launches the training processes using torch elastic](https://github.com/pytorch/pytorch/blob/6c503f1dbbf9ef1bf99f19f0048c287f419df600/torch/distributed/run.py#L891)

-and possibly also a lot of other things as well depending on the launch and `transformer.Trainer` configuration, you use...
+and possibly also a lot of other things as well depending on the `transformer.Trainer` configuration and launch options, you use...

 ## Launching using torchrun instead of accelerate

 Launching a `transformers.Trainer` training using `torchrun` instead of `accelerate` only requires calling `torchrun` instead of `accelerate launch` with all `accelerate` configurations converted to the corresponding `torchrun` arguments.
+See the [GPT-neo-IMDB-multinode torchrun example](../GPT_neo_IMDB_multinode/run_torchrun.sh) for a more details.

+> [!TIP]
-**This is probably the easiest way to launch your `transformers.Trainer` training on LUMI.**
+> Using torchrun is probably the easiest way to launch your `transformers.Trainer` training on LUMI.

 ## Launching using Python directly instead of torchrun/accelerate